act65/masters-thesis/notes/rl.md

 Hypothesis: because we are using a neural network to estimate $V(s)$, when $r(s)$ is sufficiently sparse, then the neural net will collapse to a near constant function.
 Meaning it provides little variance reduction.

+__QUESTION__ Which fn approximators learn to estimate V/Q the best?
+Gather some data (simply trajectories of (s, a, r)) and see how easily/accurately we can fit models.
+__TODO__ Could add control variates to the implicit quantile RL. http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.43.7441&rep=rep1&type=pdf

 ### Resources

 - [REINFORCE](https://papers.nips.cc/paper/1713-policy-gradient-methods-for-reinforcement-learning-with-function-approximation.pdf)